Sound of Falling: Development

 The screenplay was developed over three years under the working title The Doctor Says I'll Be Alright, But I'm Feelin' Blue.
 In 2023, it won the Thomas Strittmatter Screenplay Award by the MFG Filmförderung.

 Casting

 Over 1,400 girls auditioned for the four main characters.
 Schilinski stated that the production team searched for girls whose faces could represent the time period of each character.
 The casting process took place over the course of a year, and the cast comprises both experienced actors and newcomers.

 Filming

 Principal photography began in August 2023.
 The film was shot over 34 days in Neulingen and Vehlgast, both in Saxony-Anhalt.
-For a visual reference, the production team took inspiration from the works of American photography photographer Francesca Woodman.
+For a visual reference, the production team took inspiration from the works of American photographer Francesca Woodman.
 Filming was completed on 2 September 2023.